If your employer offers BrightPlan as a financial wellness benefit, please use the sign up instructions available from your employer.

 To calculate your probability of success we make a few assumptions in the retirement goal planner.
 These assumptions include:

 After creating a goal, you can edit the goal parameters on the panels within the goal detail page.

 Tap the pencil icon adjacent to your goal status (e.g. "On Track") to edit your target date or amount.

 You can update planned contributions to your goal from the pencil icon on the "External Contributions and Income" or "BrightPlan Deposits" panels.

-Our aggregation vendor, Yodlee, has integrations with over 10,000 institutions.
+Our aggregation vendor, Yodlee, has integrations with thousands of financial institutions.

 From time to time, a vendor changes the integration with Yodlee and Yodlee is unable to refresh the data for an account.

 Yodlee assumes that the account is closed when it repeatedly fails to connect to your account.
 Linking the account again should fix the issue by forcing a refresh of your account.

 You may notice a different designation for your accounts when you relink them.
 That is expected if the Vendor has changed the way they share data with Yodlee.